-The Division of Gastroenterology and Hepatology offers a comprehensive fellowship, under the direction of the Fellowship Program and Division Director, Dr. C. Mel Wilcox, MD, MSPH.
+The Division of Gastroenterology and Hepatology offers a comprehensive fellowship, under the direction of the Fellowship Program Director, Dr. Chad Burski.

 The Gastroenterology and Hepatology Fellowship Program

-During the 3 years of training, each fellow is required to successfully complete 2 years of clinical training and an additional year of either research or clinical training.
+During the three years of training, each fellow is required to successfully complete two years of clinical training and an additional year of either research or clinical training.
 There are serveral additional opportunities available to members of our fellowship program.

-The information below will provide you with an outline requirements:
+The information below will provide you with an outline of requirements for each year:

 - University Hospital GI Ward Service